 |---|---|---|

-Best Practices for Document Tracking with Barcodes
+Best Practices for Adding Barcodes to PDF in Java

 Conclusion